Average Cost of Living in Lakewood

 How does Lakewood compare to other northeast cities?

-Among northeastern cities in our database, Lakewood ranks as one of the more affordable options for cost of living.
+Among northeastern cities in our database, Lakewood ranks on the higher end for cost of living.
 Nearby alternatives include Trenton and Elizabeth.
 Use our comparison tool to see exact category-by-category differences.

 What factors affect cost of living costs in Lakewood?